Safety

-“The overall economic impact of all accidental injuries exceeds $625 billion a year and is devastating to individuals, families and employers,” according to an article on Channel Islands.
+“The overall economic impact of all accidental injuries exceeds $625 billion a year and is devastating to individuals, families, and employers,” according to an article on Channel Islands.
 “The cost of on- and off-the-job accidental injuries is a staggering $380 billion, of which 58%, or $220 billion, are costs related to employee injuries off-the-job."
-In honor of National Safety Month, I am sharing some easy tips for creating safety awareness among employees.
+In honor of National Safety Month, we have some easy tips for creating safety awareness among employees.

 Apply Themes to Safety Awareness Campaigns

-When a theme is applied to a safety program and the theme is regularly changed, employees are less prone to ignoring your safety messages and are more likely to consider the program relevant and upbeat.
+When a theme is applied to a safety program, and the theme is regularly changed, employees are less prone to ignoring your safety messages and are more likely to consider the program relevant and upbeat.
 Ask your employees to submit their ideas for an upcoming theme change and utilize their ideas to come up with a new theme at least on an annual basis.
 When a new safety program theme is launched, kick off the change in a big way.
 Announce the new theme in safety meetings, by emails and add new goals related to the safety program.
-Also make sure all safety program components are updated with the new artwork and branding of the theme.
+Also, ensure all safety program components are updated with the new artwork and branding of the theme.

 Schedule Special Events during National Safety Month